AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 >[!TIP]
 >
 >You can find SendGrid details for your account in the [Onboarding UI](https://cloud.magento.com) and select the **Project Details** > **Hosting Info** tab.
+>
+>All Cloud projects are managed under a central account, so only the support team has access to the SendGrid dashboard.
+SendGrid does not provide subaccount restriction features.
+[Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) for activity logs, such as delivery status or a list of bounced, rejected, or blocked email addresses.

 ## Enable or disable email